Can I install an SSD without reinstalling Windows?

 1. Install and run AOMEI Backupper.
 Click Clone in the main console and then Disk Clone.

-2. Select the hard drive as the source disk.
+2. Select the current system drive as the source disk.

-3. Select the SSD as the destination disk.
+3. Select the new SSD as the destination disk.

 5. Wait for the process completes and shut down your PC.